 The Department of Veterans Affairs (VA) is committed to writing new documents in plain language by October 2011, using the Federal Plain Language Guidelines and following the Office of Management and Budget's final guidance issued on April 13, 2011.

 We need your help to comply with this Act!
 Let us know if you have trouble understanding our documents or the pages on our Web site.
 Send an email to VAPlainLanguage@va.gov

-Bonnie Miranda, Executive Secretary and Gemma Button, Deputy Executive Secretary from the Office of the Secretary, Office of the Executive Secretariat, have oversight responsibility for VA's plain language efforts.
+Bonnie Miranda, Executive Secretary, and Judith Sterne, Acting Executive Deputy Secretary from the Office of the Secretary, Office of the Executive Secretariat, have oversight responsibility for VA's plain language efforts.
 Other Department Points of Contact are: Ms. Katrice Pasteur, Director, Office of Executive Correspondence, Veterans Health Administration; Ms. Andrea Downs, Executive Reviewer, Veterans Benefits Administration; and Ms. Liz Tate, Chief, Executive Correspondence, National Cemetery Administration.
 They can be reached at VAPlainlanguage@va.gov

 We are training our employees and have strengthened our oversight process to ensure that you— the reader—will benefit from our products and services.
 To this end, we intend to use plain language in any document that:

 To help us comply with this Act and evaluate our progress, we invite you to contact us with feedback on the following topics:

 You can review the Department of Veterans Affairs Plain Language Implementation Plan here.

 VA has organized a committee of Plain Language points of contact from the three Administrations and Staff offices to:

 The Department's Plain Writing Act Compliance report provides an overview of our implementation efforts.